 Sylvania was sold to Sitmar Cruise Line later that year and renamed Fairwind.

-She remained in Southampton for a short time, along side her sister Fairland (ex Carinthia).
-The liner was later rebuilt for the U.S. Cruise market.
-She was briefly named Sitmar Fairwind before the Sitmar group was sold to P&O in 1988.
-The ship that was Sylvania was assigned to the companies Princess Cruises and renamed Dawn Princess where she remained until 1993.
+She remained in Southampton for a short time, along side her sister Fairland (ex Carinthia), until she was later extensively rebuilt for the American Cruise market.
+She was briefly named Sitmar Fairwind before the Sitmar group was sold to P&O in 1988, and the ship was renamed Dawn Princess for P&O's Princess division.

-The year 1993 saw the vessel sold to the V Group of Monte Carlo, where she was renamed Albatros (pictured), appropriately named after the grand seabirds.
-For years she sailed under the V Group flag, and specialized in charter cruises for German tourists.
-Sadly she was retired in 2003.
+In 1993 the ship was sold to the V Group of Monte Carlo, where she was renamed Albatros (pictured - image supplied); named after the seabirds.
+For years she sailed under the V Group flag, and specialized in charter cruises for German tourists, until she was retired in 2003.